andreas-vester/ProjectVote/ai_docs/task_1_3.md

 *   [x] Define the Pydantic model for the incoming vote data (e.g., `decision`).
 *   [x] Implement logic to validate the token and ensure the vote has not been cast previously.
 *   [x] Record the vote in the database, updating the `VoteRecord` status.
-*   [x] After a vote is cast, check if all votes for the associated application have been received.
+*   [x] After a vote is cast, check if a definitive decision has been reached.
+A definitive decision is reached if the outcome is determined, even if not all board members have voted.
-*   [x] If all votes are in, apply the decision logic: simple majority of non-abstaining votes (approve vs. reject).
+*   [x] This occurs when a simple majority for 'approve' or 'reject' is irreversible.
+For example, with a 7-member board, 4 'approve' votes will pass the application, and 4 'reject' votes will fail it, regardless of the remaining votes.
 A tie among decisive votes or all abstentions results in rejection.
 Update the `Application` status accordingly.
 *   [x] Handle appropriate success and error responses.

 ### Phase 3: Email Simulation Integration